Blog – Posted on Friday, Jan 22

 We’ll end on an absolute icon of chairs: the Eames lounge and ottoman set, which was introduced in the 1950s and has endured as one of the most popular office chairs for nearly 70 years.
 If reading is your whole life, this is the chair you deserve to sit in as you do it — though we will say, for those who aren’t too preoccupied with brand names, Modern Luxury Furniture makes an excellent knockoff.
 Buy it here.

-A great reading chair deserves a great book.
+A great reading chair (or reading chaise!) deserves a great book.
 Check out our list of the best books of all time to figure out what you're reading next!